MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/data-sync.md

 ### Incremental sync

-The Datasync Framework implements incremental sync.
+Azure Mobile Apps implements incremental sync.
 Only records that have changed since the last pull operation are pulled.
 Incremental sync saves time and bandwidth when you're processing large tables.

 For each unique query, the `UpdatedAt` field of the last successfully transferred record is stored as a token in the offline store.
 The last `UpdatedAt` value is stored in the delta-token store.
 The delta-token store is implemented as a table in the offline store.